 Neil's decision to use YouTube Live for webinars was a smart one, as it offers several benefits:

 But here’s the catch: relying solely on YouTube Live can limit your ability to control the viewer experience and maximize conversions.
-YouTube’s ads, suggested videos, and lack of retargeting opportunities can hurt engagement and revenue opportunities.
+YouTube’s ads, suggested videos, and lack of retargeting pixels opportunities can hurt engagement and revenue opportunities.

 Let’s dive into how you can follow Neil’s lead and go one step further.